 Chesapeake Bay and Chincoteague clams are very sought after for their complex, savory flavor!
-We carry both Bay and Sea clams.
-They come in a variety of sizes and can prepared several different ways.
-Clams can be eaten raw, steamed, boiled, baked, fried, stuffed, as well as making clam chowders.
+We carry both bay and sea clams, and they can be prepared several different ways.
+Live clams can be eaten steamed, boiled, baked, fried, stuffed, as well as making clam chowders.
 Clams are very nutritious and versatile for making your favorite dishes.
-We have some of the best and freshest clams available in the market, from our pier to your porch!
+We have some of the best fresh clams available in the market, from our pier to your porch!

 PreparationSteaming Clams: Fill a pot with about about 1/4 inch of water.
-Bring to a boil and add clams.
+Bring to a boil and add live clams.
 Cover with a tight fitting lid and cook until they open (3 to 10 minutes).

-Grilling Clams:Place clams directly on medium hot grill and close lid.
+Grilling Clams:Place live clams directly on medium hot grill and close lid.
 Cook until clams open, usually 3-10 minutes depending on size.

 Baking Clams:Preheat oven to 400°F and place on a baking sheet.
-Lay aluminum foil on the sheet and place clams on the foil.
+Lay aluminum foil on the sheet and place live clams on the foil.
 Fold foil, to make a tent so that the steam collects.
 Cook until the shells are open.